Philippe Saint-André: At Gloucester and Bourgoin, 1999-2004

 Saint-André's coaching career began in 1998 when he took up the position of Director of Rugby at Gloucester haven served 2 years there as a player.
 During his three-year reign, he attracted controversy for, among other things, recruiting a large number of French-based players and coaches.
 However, he turned Gloucester into one of the best clubs in England.
 In just his second year in charge, he led Gloucester to third in the table, with 43 points.
 However, in the 2000–01 season, Gloucester dropped back down the table, finishing in seventh on the table.
 However, Gloucester did top their pool in the Heineken Cup, where they made it to the semi-final, losing 19–15 to Leicester Tigers, haven beaten Cardiff in the Quarter-final 21–15.
 In his final season in charge, Gloucester returned to the top four of the table, though, Philippe Saint-André parted ways with the team in February 2002 ahead of schedule.
-He was however responsible for Gloucester winning all their pool matches in the European Challenge Cup, and taking them out of the Quartes finals beating Ebbw Vale 46–11.
+He was however responsible for Gloucester winning all their pool matches in the European Challenge Cup, and taking them out of the quarter finals, beating Ebbw Vale 46–11.

 He returned to France later that year, acting as head coach for CS Bourgoin-Jallieu.
-In his debut season, he led Bourgoin to third in their pool during the first round, but was unable to get out of the group stages the second round of the season.
+In his debut season, he led Bourgoin to third in their pool during the first round, but was unable to get out of the group stages in the second round of the season.
 He led Bourgoin to top of the table in the first round of the 2003–04 Top 16 season.
 But yet again his tenure came to an abrupt end when he was sacked in January 2004 after he admitted that he was a candidate to succeed Steve Hansen as coach of Wales.